 Get earth-friendly heating.
 Heat pumps are more environmentally friendly than gas, oil or propane heat because they don’t need to consume any fossil fuels to produce heat.

 Learn more: What is a heat pump and how does it work?

 You can save money using a split system heat pump, even in the Northeast and other cold climate parts of the country.

-TIP: There’s an HVAC heat pump tax credit for 2018 that can save you thousands if you install by the end of the year.
+TIP: There’s an HVAC heat pump tax credit that can save you thousands!

 Keep reading to learn about the risks of using a heat pump in a cold climate.